Mathematics (MATH)

 Prerequisite: [MATH 143, MATH 144, or MATH 145] with a grade of C- or better or placement test.
 Functions and their graphs; polynomial, rational, trigonometric, exponential and logarithmic functions; polynomial equations; graphs of trigonometric functions; trigonometric identities and equations; analytic geometry; rates and rates of change.
 (Formerly 2030:154)

-MATH:200 Introduction to Data Science (3 Credits)
+MATH 200 Introduction to Data Science (3 Units)

 Prerequisite: MATH 145 with a grade of C- or better or placement test.
 This course provides students a practical introduction to the field of Data Science and familiarizes them with the essential facets of the data scientist profession.
 This includes a grounding on data-based reasoning, problem formulation, data collection, data pre-processing, data analytics, visualization, and use of data analysis for decision-making.

-MATH:208 Introduction to Discrete Mathematics (4 Credits)
+MATH 208 Introduction to Discrete Mathematics (4 Units)

-MATH:210 Calculus with Business Applications (3 Credits)
+MATH 210 Calculus with Business Applications (3 Units)

 Ohio Transfer 36: Yes